brightonfrc/.github/profile/README.md

 # 🦾_/\\🧑‍💻👩‍💻 Brighton FRC Programmers
+> 💢 This is out of date. @WebCoder49 will update this to a 2024-offseason repo ASAP.

 > ❗If you haven't done so already, please [ask to join this organisation here](https://github.com/BrightonFRC/2024/wiki/Joining-on-GitHub) and I will send you an invite link.

 Here you can find all of our **resources, code and tasks** for programming the <abbr title="First Robotics Competition">FRC</abbr> Robot.
 Most of what you'll be looking for is in the links below: